- Reduce hunger and homelessness

 There are free or reduced cost programs available to help stretch family and individual’s budgets.
 We currently partner with FamilyWize (prescription drug program) and AARP (income tax preparation assistance).
 Learn more ……

-United Way Emerging Leaders and Women in Action groups have developed projects to help low-income individuals and families.
+United Way Emerging Leaders and Women United groups have developed projects to help low-income individuals and families.
 The Career Closet and Rebecca’s Closet provide clothing for job interviews/new jobs as well as infants/children respectively.
 Learn more….

 Since 2008, in response to the growing number of requests for food assistance, the Marathon County Hunger Coalition has been improving access to nourishing food, increasing food donations in our community, and raising awareness about the issues of hunger and food security and their impact on people in our community.
 Learn more…